Preparing Your House for an Open for Inspection

 - Ensure rugs are lying correctly

-- Ensure beds are made neatly – think hospital corners!
+- Make the beds every day to perfection – think hospital corners!

 Maximise the light and air